 Experience authentic Japanese cuisine at the best restaurants in Japan as recommended by locals.
 Book a table at top-rated restaurants to enjoy exquisite kaiseki (course-style) Japanese dinners.

-Can I stay in a traditional Japanese house in Japan?
+Can I stay in a Machiya House in Japan?

 Yes!
 You can enjoy a stay in a traditional Japanese house by exploring the boutique machiya hotels and private holiday homes offered by MACHIYA INNS & HOTELS.
 MACHIYA INNS & HOTELS provide over 80 different traditional Japanese-style accommodations across Japan, ensuring you’ll find the perfect place for your next trip.
 Currently, these renovated homes are available in Kyoto, Kanazawa, and Takayama.